- Two projects with delineated resources in Mexico

-Candelaria Mining Corp (CVE:CAND) is a gold-focused explorer, whose flagship asset is the 198 square kilometre (sq km) Caballo Blanco project, which lies on the eastern coast of mining-friendly Mexico.
+Candelaria Mining Corp (CVE:CAND) is a gold-focused explorer, whose flagship asset is the 198 square kilometres (sq km) Caballo Blanco project, which lies on the eastern coast of mining-friendly Mexico.

-The firm, which has a market cap of around C$63 million, says its main aims are to begin production at Pinos and increase the resources at Caballo where seven 'high impact' targets have already been identified.
+The firm says its main aims are to begin production at Pinos and increase the resources at Caballo where seven 'high impact' targets have already been identified.

 Caballo already boasts an NI 43-101 indicated resource of 521,000 ounces of gold and 2.17 million ounces of silver, while the inferred category holds 95,000 ounces of gold and 590,000 ounces of silver.
 The project is seen as a simple open-pit heap leach operation and there is potential to increase resources via continued drilling and exploration.